 LEVEL : 5 to 6 hiking hours daily on good mountain trails during 6 days.
 Average daily vertical gain: 600 m (2700 ft).
 Children carry their personal needs and picnic for the day.

-ACCOMMODATION : 5 nights in a campground and 2 in a mountain hut.
-Our camp is set with 3/4 bed tents and a large group tent is used for meals and meetings.
+ACCOMMODATION : 3 nights under tents in a campground and 2 in a mountain hut.
+Our camp is set with 3/4 people tents and a large group tent is used for meals and meetings.

 GUIDING : Minimum 10 to maximum 15 children and 2 certified mountain leaders guiding the group.

 MEETING PLACE : Departure at 8.30am from the Compagnie des Guides in Chamonix.

 An optional meeting with your trekking guide is arranged at 6.00 pm the evening before departure at our office.